threefoldfoundation/info_sdk/src/6_develop/3sdk_installer_basics/3sdk_windows.md

 ## Installation

-- Make sure docker daemon is running, you can find its icon next to the clock in taskbar
+- Make sure docker daemon is running, you could find its icon next to the clock in taskbar

 - Download the latest binary release from this page [jumpscaleX releases](https://github.com/Threefoldtech/jumpscaleX_core/releases)